 Facts Mixed with Fiction – Have students compare a poem about a historical event, such as Paul Revere’s ride, to a non-fiction account of the event.
 Which elements of the poem are fact?
 Which are fiction?
 This idea was suggested in a Brittanica article for National Poetry Month.

-Pocket Poems – April 27 is Poem in Your Pocket Day this Year.
-On this day, people are encouraged to copy a favorite poem and carry it in their pocket to share with others.
+Pocket Poems – On Poem in Your Pocket Day, people are encouraged to copy a favorite poem and carry it in their pocket to share with others.
 Just think of the lesson possibilities on a day when every kid has a favorite poem in his or her pocket!
 Each year, Poem In Your Pocket Day occurs one day in April, usually toward the end of the month.

 Game Break – Fact Monster has added Poetry Terms Hangman to their large collection of poetry resources.
 There are also crosswords and quiz games.

 Poetry Month Logo – Did you know that National Poetry Month has a logo?
 Well it does, but it’s actually pretty plain, basically just the words “National Poetry Month.”
 If you think your kids could come up with something more creative, how about a logo design contest?
 Kids could draw their own image to represent a favorite aspect of poetry and then add a slogan of their own or a quote from a favorite poet.

 Poetry Cards – Kids love trading cards, and making trading cards of their own would be a fun spring activity.
 After the class has had time to explore various poems and poets, have each kid choose a favorite and make a trading card.
 Fact Monster also has a large section of notable poets, that might be a good place to start.
 These short poet bios each provide a page of informational text – perfect for a little painless research as part of this project.

 Need More Poems?

 Here’s a nice list of Public domain poems.
 When your class is ready to move on from current, funny poems to serious or classic poems, check these out – a big selection!